Marvin Kent

 Marvin Kent (September 21, 1816 – December 10, 1908) was a railroad president, politician, and businessman from Portage County, Ohio, United States, best known as the namesake of the city of Kent, Ohio, which was previously known as Franklin Mills.

 Biography

 Marvin Kent was born in Ravenna, Ohio, and was heavily involved in the business dealings of his father Zenas Kent from a very young age.
-During the 1860s he was instrumental in establishing the Atlantic and Great Western Railroad and having the railroad shops located in the village of Franklin Mills.
-The village was named after him shortly thereafter in 1864.
+During the 1860s he was instrumental in establishing the Atlantic and Great Western Railroad and having the railroad shops located in the town of Franklin Mills.
+The town was named after him shortly thereafter in 1864.
 Kent also served as a bank president and as an Ohio state senator from the Republican party.
 He died in Kent, Ohio, in 1908.